CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-Note that the behaviour of the function hasn't changed: it is still returning the same outputs from the given inputs.
+Note that the function's behavior hasn't changed: it still returns the same outputs from the given inputs.
 We've just improved the implementation without changing the underlying behaviour.